KeerthanaU17/Car-Analysis-in-SQL/README.md

 * CARS Table: Stores information about the cars available, including model, brand, price, and stock.
 * CUSTOMERS Table: Contains customer details such as first name, last name, location, and email.
 * ORDERS Table: Records orders placed by customers, linking to the customer and providing order date and total amount.
-* ORDERS_DETAILS Table: Details each order, including the specific bikes ordered, quantities, and prices.
+* ORDERS_DETAILS Table: Details each order, including the specific cars ordered, quantities, and prices.
 # 2.Data Insertion:

 * Populate the tables with sample data for cars, customers, orders, and order details to simulate the database's functionality.